• A SYSTEM

 3

 A great business needs more than a mentor — it needs capital, customers, and a policy environment that works for it.
 Udyamie connects entrepreneurs to banks, NBFCs, government schemes, and supply chain partners.
-We bridge the gap between informal enterprise and formal opportunity, creating lasting local infrastructure.
+We bridge the gap between informal enterprise and formal opportunity, creating lasting infrastructure

 4

 Behind every partner organisation and every entrepreneur is a central support engine — the Entrepreneurship Resource Centre.
 It provides SoPs, peer learning platforms, a real-time guidance helpline, and continuous programme monitoring.
-It can be viewed as a central node, lifeline, acting as a pivot for the entire ecosystem.
+It can be best viewed as a central node, lifeline almost, acting as a pivot for the entire ecosystem

 • VOICES FROM THE FIELD